Yeah, we’ve been talking a lot about collaboration on this blog. What choice do we have, though? It is the main engine of the design industry in 2020.

 - Abilities.
 Whenever this or that task is assigned to a team member the first criterion must be the proficiency of this person in the chosen type of work.
 In other words, don’t give font work to someone who is considerably better with colors.

 - Workload.
 When creative agencies have several projects at the same time, new tasks should be distributed smartly in a way that will allow workers not to overwork and have some sleep.
 Occasionally, at least.

-Task distribution is one of those design collaboration benefits that will allow a better focus on current assignments.
-Whenever one person has to do everything on their own, the result becomes what Germans call a funny word “der Wirrwarr” – total chaos.
+Task distribution in design project is one of those design collaboration benefits that will allow a better focus on current assignments.
+Whenever one person has to do everything on their own, the result becomes what Germans call a cool word “der Wirrwarr” – total chaos.
 Better concentration, however, lowers the number of distractions and helps get to the final point faster.
 Nonetheless, one small thing that has to be taken into account: tasks should not be all exactly the same because it will quickly extinguish any inspiration and make any worker bored.

 №5: The devil is in the details